Online Graduate Admissions Packet

 Please be advised that if you don’t verify your address before the start of the term, access to your upcoming courses in Canvas will be restricted.
 For assistance, please reach out the Registrar’s office at email@example.com.

-Step 3: Enroll in the Orientation and Guide to Online Learning
+Step 3: Enroll in the Guide to Online Learning

 Guide to Online Learning